libricos-com/libricos/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.16.29: Fix a couple of issues with S3 backups to Cape Town and downloading via the dashboard; various other small tweaks/improvements.
+* 1.16.30: Big performance increase for large databases when mysqldump is unavailable.
+When booting a clone if it's claimed from the clone queue then update the token being used; various other tweaks and improvements.
 A recommended update for all.